Cumberland Island National Seashore, Georgia

 The ruins of the Carnegie Dungeness Mansion, Cumberland Island, Georgia by the National Park Service

 Northern industrialist Thomas Carnegie and his wife, Lucy, bought an estate of 1,891 acres on the island after the post-Civil War collapse of Cumberland’s plantation system.
 Over the years, the Carnegie family bought additional property until they owned 90% of the island.
-In 1884 the couple began building a mansion for a winter retreat on the site of a former hunting lodge called Dungeness.
-Thomas Carnegie didn’t live to see the completion of the mansion, but Lucy and her nine children continued to live on the island and named the mansion Dungeness.
+In 1884, the couple began building a mansion for a winter retreat on the site of a former hunting lodge called Dungeness.
+Thomas Carnegie didn’t live to see the mansion’s completion, but Lucy and her nine children continued to live on the island and named the mansion Dungeness.
 The mansion was designed like a Scottish castle and contained 59 rooms.
 The estate also included pools, a golf course, and 40 smaller buildings to house the 200 servants.
 The last time the mansion was used was for the 1929 wedding of a Carnegie daughter.
-After the Stockmarket Crash in 1929 and the Great Depression, the family left the island, and the mansion stood vacant for the next 30 years.
+Following the stock market crash of 1929 and the Great Depression, the family left the island, and the mansion remained vacant for the next 30 years.
 It burned in 1959.
 Today, the ruins of the mansion remain on the southern end of the island.

-During the Carnegie heydays, Lucy also built additional estates built on the island for her children.
-Greyfield, built in 1900, is now a private inn owned that is still owned by the Carnegie family.
+During the Carnegie heydays, Lucy also built additional estates on the island for her children.
+Greyfield, built in 1900, is now a private inn owned by the Carnegie family.
 The Stafford Mansion, built in 1901, is also privately owned by members of the Carnegie family.
-The caretaker of the estate and his family live in the residence.
-The 22,000 square foot Plum Orchard mansion, built in 1898, was donated by the Carnegie family to the National Park Service in 1972, and tours are offered daily.
+The estate caretaker and his family reside in the residence.
+The 22,000-square-foot Plum Orchard mansion, built in 1898, was donated by the Carnegie family to the National Park Service in 1972, and tours are offered daily.

 Other elite American families purchased land on the island in the late 19th and 20th centuries and kept private estates there.